talkable/talkable-docs/_sources/advanced_features/multi_currency.rst.txt

 * Prerequisite Subtotal Ranges

-If an exchange rate changes significantly, our system automatically recalculates these values to ensure pricing rules remain fair and aligned with the intended value of the discount.
+If an exchange rate changes significantly, our system automatically recalculates these values to ensure pricing rules remain fair and aligned with the intended value of the discount as defined in Talkable campaign incentive.
 This adjustment process minimizes manual updates for merchants and prevents discrepancies in pricing across currencies.

 .. note::